 January-September 2016: In collaboration with Coady, Ruth and I modify and complete Jupyter VPython to use the GlowScript VPython API instead of the Classic API that Coady had started with, because it is much better suited to the distributed nature of the Jupyter environment.
 Steve Spicklemeire and Matthew Craig, a physics professor at Minnesota State University Moorhead, contribute mechanisms for creating pip and conda installers.
 Here are demo programs running in Jupyter notebooks.

 July 2016: 3D text object implemented in GlowScript, with major contributions from Kadir Haldenbilen.
-I complete the GlowScript implementation of the extrusion object.
+I complete the GlowScript implementation of the extrusion object, though it is still missing some capabilities that were present in Classic VPython.

 February 2017: I make the 3D text object and extrusion object available in Jupyter VPython.